boecker-lab/gscm-supertrees/README.md

 Jar (any OS)
 ----------------
 Alternatively, you can run the gscm.jar jar file using java with the
 command:

 	java -jar /path/to/gscm.jar

-You can always use the `--help` option to get a documentation about the available commands and options.

 Using GSCM command line tool
 ============================
+You can always use the `--help` option to get a documentation about the available commands and options.

+Generally you only need to specify the input trees as input.
+Other options are listet below or be see via `--help` option

 Supported Filtypes
 ------------------
 The GSCM command line tool handles trees in **NEWICK** and **NEXUS** format.
 For an automatic file format detection use the common file extension for **NEWICK** `(tree|TREE|tre|TRE|phy|PHY|nwk|NWK)` and **NEXUS** `(nex|NEX|ne|NE|nexus|NEXUS)`.